-A car accident claim is an all too common experience with an annual rate of over 200,000 injuries, 40,000 serious injuries and over 2,000 fatalities in the UK.
-If you are involved in a car accident in Sheffield you need specialist advice which our solicitors will provide at no cost to you.
-In most car accident claims it is straight forward to determine who was to blame but some cases, especially multiple vehicle collisions are complex and establishing liability for negligence may be a difficult task.
-Our specialist car accident solicitors are very experienced in obtaining evidence in order to give you definitive advice about who was at fault for the accident.
-If you believe that it was not your fault and the accident in Sheffield happened within the last three years, you should contact us for free advice without further obligation.
+A car accident is an all too common experience with the UK annual rate of over 150,000 minor injuries, 20,000 serious injuries and well over 1,500 fatalities.
+If you have been injured in a motor vehicle collision you will need specialist legal advice which we can provide at no cost to you.
+In most motor vehicle collisions it is straight forward to determine who was to blame but some cases, especially multiple vehicle collisions are complex and establishing liability for negligence may be a difficult task.
+Our car accident solicitors are experienced in obtaining evidence in order to give you definitive advice about who was at fault for the accident.
+If you believe that the accident which caused you injury was not your fault and that it happened within the last three years, you should contact us for free advice without further obligation.

-It's always different when you or a friend or loved one are involved - it becomes personal and that's when you need specialist advice from solicitors experienced in car accident compensation claims.
-If you complete the contact form, email our offices or call the helpline we will determine the following items at no cost to you:-
+It's always different when you or a friend or loved one are involved - it becomes personal and that's when you need specialist advice from solicitors experienced in personal injury compensation claims.
+If you complete the contact form, email our offices or call the helpline we will determine the following items at no cost to you :-

 Who was at fault for the accident?

-In some cases it is easy to determine who was to blame, such as a rear end shunt at traffic lights but some car accident claims are complex and not at all obvious.
-If you are involved in a Sheffield motor vehicle collision never make any admissions to other parties involved and contact us immediately to have the case reviewed.
-Our specialist car accident claim solicitors are very experienced in reviewing accident details and will obtain such further evidence as they need to advise you on who was at fault.
+In some cases it is easy to determine who was to blame, such as a rear end shunt at traffic lights but some car accidents are complex and not at all obvious.
+If you are involved in a motor vehicle collision never make any admissions to other parties involved and contact us immediately to have the case reviewed.
+Our car accident solicitors are experienced in reviewing accident situations and will obtain such further evidence as they need to advise you on who was at fault.

 What can I claim?

-This item relates to the pain and suffering of personal injury caused by the car accident.
-To determine the appropriate award of damages in a car accident claim, the solicitor will arrange for you to be examined by a Sheffield medical consultant (at no cost to you).
-Compensation for being disadvantaged in the employment market or for having to change lifestyle may also apply.
-Judges are assisted in determining compensation awards by the Judicial Studies Board (JSB)Guidelines which is effectively a compendium and review of previous awards in similar cases.
+This item relates to the pain and suffering of personal injury.
+To determine the appropriate award of damages in an accident, car accident solicitors will arrange for you to be examined by a medical consultant (at no cost to you).
+Compensation for being disadvantaged in the employment market or for having to change lifestyle plus many other wide ranging items may also be compensated.

-This item relate to specific matters such as loss of earnings (both past and future), cost of medical treatments, travel expenses, loss of personal property damaged in the accident and similar specific expenses such as an excess under a motor insurance policy.
+This item relates to specific matters which can be calculated with a degree of accuracy such as loss of earnings (both past and future), cost of medical treatments, travel expenses, loss of personal property damaged in the accident and similar specific expenses such as an excess under a motor insurance policy.